William Knowland: U.S. Senate

 Knowland's Democratic counterpart was Lyndon B. Johnson of Texas.
 Knowland and Johnson shared a cordial and respectful political relationship, often working in tandem on policy and procedure, including co-authoring a resolution in 1957 in an unsuccessful attempt to limit the filibuster, the practice of allowing minority viewpoints to use everlasting debate to obstruct the passage of legislation.
 "To completely block the legislative process of government is too much power for any responsible person to want, and far too much power for any irresponsible person to have," Knowland said of the filibuster.
 Knowland and Johnson crafted and passed, in the Senate, the watered down Civil Rights Act of 1957.
 It was the first such law since Reconstruction.
 After the bill was passed, Knowland wept because of the bill's perceived weakness in protecting civil rights.

 Knowland called the Senate the "most exclusive club of 96" (there were 48 states at the time).
 He was slow to criticize its most infamous member, Wisconsin's Republican junior Senator Joseph McCarthy.
 In 1953, McCarthy questioned the "integrity and good faith" of US Secretary of State John Foster Dulles, which led Knowland to denounce McCarthy publicly.
 McCarthy was later condemned by the Senate for "conduct contrary to Senate traditions" in his vehement investigation of alleged communist infiltration of the US government.

 Amid speculation that Eisenhower might not run for re-election, Knowland briefly floated his candidacy for president in 1956, but he withdrew when Eisenhower decided to seek a second term.

 Knowland was Temporary Chairman of the 1956 Republican National Convention in the San Francisco Cow Palace.
 On appointing Knowland as delegate to the Eleventh General Assembly of the United Nations in 1956, Eisenhower wrote: "Knowland brings to his leadership post an absolute, unflinching integrity that rises above politics.
 In the councils of government, he inspires faith in his motives and gives weight to his words."

 Knowland had a long-running battle with Nixon, with whom he served in the Senate from 1951 to 1953, for influence in California Republican Party affairs.
-Nonetheless, he gave Nixon the constitutional oath for Vice President of the United States on January 20, 1953, and again on January 21, 1957, on the East Portico of the U.S. Capitol.
-In 1968, as Nixon came across the Bay Bridge from San Francisco to Oakland, when an aide pointed out the Oakland Tribune Tower, Nixon replied, "Bastard."
+Nonetheless, he gave Nixon the constitutional oath for Vice President of the United States on January 20, 1953, and again on January 21, 1957, on the East Portico of the U.S. Capitol (the second inauguration was delayed a day because January 20, the normal date, was a Sunday).
+In 1968, as Nixon crossed the Bay Bridge from San Francisco to Oakland, an aide pointed out the Oakland Tribune Tower and Nixon replied, "Bastard."